top of page

 Karl's Story

-After you have watched this film, discuss what you think.
+After you have watched the film, discuss what you think.

 What do you think Karl must have felt like?